coding-blocks/lab.codingblocks.com/README.md

 # lab.codingblocks.com

-Website for Coding Blocks open source projects
+This website is for Coding Blocks open source projects

 ## Credits